TrevorW-code/ClassHierarchy/README.md

 # ClassHierarchy
 Creating a D3.js framework for CU that allows people to see what classes they can take in order, their prerequistes, and allows people to plan their academic journey.

+This is going to be used on the Info Buffs Website